aws-samples/aws-serverless-workshops/WebApplication/3_ServerlessBackend/README.md

 ### 1. Prerequisites

-1. Install latest Node (https://nodejs.org/en/) if you have not done so yet.
+1. Install Node version 6.10 (https://nodejs.org/en/) if you have not done so yet.
 2. Run "npm install npm@latest -g" in CLI - updates to the latest NPM version
 3. Run "npm install -g serverless" in CLI - installs the serverless utility on your machine so it can be run in anywhere
 4. Choose a code editor (i.e. Atom, Visual Code etc) and open WebApplication/3_ServerlessBackend project folder